Skip to main content

 Students will receive an email explaining the benefits and process of participating in the survey.

-Feedback is provided from survey results; access to support resources via Educational Innovation team; and tutor development opportunities.
-Tutors are encouraged to discuss their feedback with Unit Coordinators.
+Feedback is provided from survey results; access to support resources via Educational Innovation team; and teacher development opportunities.
+Teachers are encouraged to discuss their feedback with Unit Coordinators.

 Further information

 Student comments need to be confidential to encourage students' open and constructiv feedback.
-Therefore, all survey data are de-identified before being shared with tutors and Unit Coordinators.
+Therefore, all survey data are de-identified before being shared with teachign staff and Unit Coordinators.

-The Advanced Analytics, Planning and Enterprise Data team manages survey design, distribution and reporting, ensuring compliance with university privacy and ethical standards.
+The project team is managing survey design, distribution and reporting in collaboration with Advanced Analytics, Planning and Enterprise Data team, ensuring compliance with university privacy and ethical standards.

-Qualitative responses will be reviewed and innapropriate comments redacted.
-Tutors and Unit Coordinators will receive advice on recognising and mitigating potential bias in student evaluations.
+Qualitative responses will be reviewed and inapropriate comments redacted.
+Teaching staff and Unit Coordinators will receive advice on recognising and mitigating potential bias in student feedback.

 Aggregated reports are being generated to track response patterns in order to surface and contextualise potential biases.